hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 Typical input image sizes are 224×224, 227×227, 256×256, and 299×299.
 VGG16, VGG19 accept 224×224 input images while Inception V3 and Xception require 299×299 pixel inputs.

 The number of epochs can range from as low as 5 to as high as 40,000 depeneding upon the dataset in question.
+For this project, 20 epochs were used.

+Batch size is defined as the number of samples propagating through the network.
+A typical batch size of 32 is a good default value.

 ```
 # [Dataset]